 LAND OF ILLUSION LABOR DAY WEEKEND

 The Land of Illusion is many things throughout the year.
 But on Labor Day Weekend, it’s all the things.
 It’s the last weekend of the season for Aqua Adventures Water Park and the opening weekend for its haunted attractions.
-On Saturday, there will be a concert by Craig Campbell and fireworks to celebrate.
-It’s their biggest bash of the year.
+On Friday, FreakFest 2019 will kick off with a concert with three bands and fireworks.

 WHERE: Land of Illusion, 8762 Thomas Road, Middletown